Jean M. Lawrence, Sc.D., M.P.H., M.S.S.A.

 Responsibilities & Activities

-I lead diabetes epidemiology activities for NIDDK that include developing diabetes-related questions for national surveys and other epidemiologic data sources, design and interpretation of secondary data analysis using data in the NIDDK data repositories, health resource utilization databases, national datasets, and biological repositories that support clinical, translational, and epidemiological research in diabetes, and mentor early- and mid-stage diabetes epidemiologists.
-I oversee the revision of the Diabetes in America compendium which has transitioned to a digital format.
-Chapters will be updated as new information and research becomes available.
+I lead the diabetes epidemiology activities for NIDDK that include developing diabetes-related questions for national surveys and other epidemiologic data sources, design and interpretation of secondary data analysis using data in the NIDDK data repositories, health resource utilization databases, national datasets, and biological repositories that support clinical, translational, and epidemiological research in diabetes, and mentor early- and mid-stage diabetes epidemiologists.
+I lead the publication of Diabetes in America which is published on the National Library of Medicine’s Bookshelf.
+Articles are published as new information and research becomes available.
+My own publication list can be found in my Bibliography.

 Research Programs